sialiaaaaa/sialia-site/posts/making-overgrazed.md

 ```

 ## how for real
-"Every static site generator is terrible," I announced.
+Every static site generator is terrible," I announced.
 I was sitting on the floor of my living room, laptop on the coffee table in front of me, scrolling a Jekyll documentation and sighing at every mention of a 'gemfile' or 'bundler'.

 "I don't use one," announced [Cosmo](https://cosmo.tardis.ac), my very good developer friend.
 "I just wrote a quick Python script to convert Markdown to HTML."